AmooHashem/Master-Project/pipeline/sample/generate experiment 3.md

 1. **Topic(s):**
    *[Insert the topic or topics here—for example, 'Git Workflow Optimization', 'Dependency Management & Build Tools', or 'Managing Pull Requests with Git'.]*

-2. **Extra Teaching Points:**
+2. **Extra Learning Objectives:**
-   *[Insert the extra teaching points here.
+   *[Insert the extra learning objectives here.
 These might include concepts such as Git commands (e.g., fetching, checking out branches, merging, using pull request refs), best practices in handling pull requests and Git aliases, dependency management guidelines (e.g., using dedicated build/dependency tools over Git, splitting large repositories, using submodules as an alternative), and insights on caching in build systems.]*

 **Instructions:**
 - **Meaningful Project:**